ifarah/ifarah.github.io/_pages/about.md

 Jointly with the National Institute of Health in Mexico, I have also studied how food outlets' healthfulness varies geographically and **the role of informal outlets in food environments**.

 I have also employed a **wide range of methodological approaches** besides ethnographic methods: examining spatial accessibility metrics, applying mathematical demography to examine firm dynamics, and analyzing heat waves through remote sensing.
-In current projects, I am working on deploying innovative methods I have learned in previous projects to study informality, such as mobile data, point pattern analysis, and satellite imagery.
+In current projects, I am working on deploying innovative methods I have learned in previous projects to study street vending, such as mobile data, point pattern analysis, and satellite imagery.

 Previously, I worked at the [Center for Spatial Data Science at the University of Chicago](https://spatial.uchicago.edu/), where I also did my Master's in Social Sciences and before that I worked at the National Council for the Evaluation of Social Development ([CONEVAL](https://www.coneval.org.mx/Paginas/principal.aspx)) in Mexico City.
 I also hold a B.A. in Political Science from [ITAM](https://www.itam.mx/).